Travel Rates & Per Diems

 Roommates: Know someone you are traveling with?
 Bunk up!
 Following our standard Conference policy, all travels are now required to roommate.
 Directors and above are not required to share rooms when traveling.

 Egencia NOTE: When booking a hotel through Egencia, the website only holds the reservation when you enter your credit card or the corporate card information.
 You will still have to pay for the hotel on-site when you arrive.
 If you are not able to pay on-site, once you book the hotel through Egencia, call the hotel and ask them to e-mail you a copy of their Direct Bill form, or Credit Card Authorization Form.
-Forward that form to Katie Brown on the Meetings & Travel team and she will complete the payment for you.
+Forward that form to Ashley Rasmussen on the Meetings & Travel team and she will complete the payment for you.

 Rental Car: $45